mtov/engsoftmoderna/en/chapter1.md

 ```
 **For Further Exploration:** The literature on testing sometimes
 also mention the **error** and **fault** terms.
 These terms
-carry the same meaning we attributed to *defect*.
+carry the same meaning we attributed to defect.
 For instance, the
 IEEE Standard Glossary of Software Engineering Terminology
 ([link](https://doi.org/10.1109/IEEESTD.1990.101064)) defines a
 fault as an "incorrect step, process, or data definition in a computer